 The NCAI medical technology accelerator program is a unique public-private partnership with expertise and resources from the federal government, academia, and the private-sector that will change the way discoveries with scientific and commercial potential are identified and developed.

-Cleveland Clinic and its six partner institutions - Case Western Reserve University, The Ohio State University, the University of Cincinnati, Cincinnati Children's Hospital Medical Center, the University of Michigan, and Northwestern University - have established an NIH Center for Accelerated Innovation (NCAI), headquartered at Cleveland Clinic.
-With the ultimate goal of benefitting patients, the Center is significantly increasing the generation of new, products related to priority targets set by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
+Cleveland Clinic and its six partner institutions - Case Western Reserve University, The Ohio State University, the University of Cincinnati, Cincinnati Children's Hospital Medical Center, the University of Michigan, and Northwestern University - have established an NIH Center for Accelerated Innovations (NCAI), headquartered at Cleveland Clinic.
+With the ultimate goal of benefitting patients, the Center is significantly increasing the generation of new products related to priority targets set by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).

 Essential to these medical technology accelerator programs is early consideration of commercial issues, and industry-style project management.
 The result is de-risked technologies with well-designed business cases primed for licensing or startup company formation.